Stop Overthinking: Use the Kanban Method to End the Spiral

 Overthinking therapy starts the moment you swap clever plans for one tiny step.
 Overthinking is a rocking chair—it keeps you busy but gets you nowhere.
 Modern life sells “complex systems” (habit stacks, perfect apps, endless comparisons), and the result is paralysis by analysis: perfectionism, future fantasies that will never happen, and a mind looping endless what-ifs.
 The best way to stop overthinking isn’t another framework—it’s reversing your strategy: stop circling the problem and point your attention at the smallest useful action you can do now.

 Here’s the hard truth most guides skip: your intrusive thoughts aren’t only annoying—they’re rewarding.
 You engage them on purpose because they feel good to replay.
-Under stress or surprise, they can seize you so completely you slip into automatic behaviors—tiny hand flicks, jaw clenching, even a sudden snap in frustration (yes, I’ve seen a chair pay the price).
+Under stress or surprise, they can seize you so completely you slip into automatic behaviors—tiny hand flicks, jaw clenching, even a sudden snap in frustration (many people notice this shows up as tension, snapping, or avoidance).
 That reward-then-exhaust loop fuels excessive worrying and overthinking and steals your focus.

 Thought (fantasy):